 We still love coloring eggs at our house, but these days we skip the artificial dyes and use the natural dyes that are probably already in your kitchen, or easily found if not.
 The rich, rustic colors you can get from common vegetables, spices and teas are delightful!

-Here are some suggestions for natural egg dye colors*:
+Here are some suggestions for dyeing your Easter eggs naturally*:

 This is only a partial list of possibilities.
 If something has a rich color or tends to make a stain, it will probably make a good egg dye.

 *Colors are variable.
 You’ll get different hues depending on the shade of the egg, the concentration of the dye and the amount of time you leave it in.
 It’s fun to experiment!

 - Boil your eggs and set aside to cool.